The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 # Job Gauge: Lilies

 WHM’s job gauge displays two resources, blue Healing Lilies and red Blood Lily stacks.
 Healing Lilies are naturally accumulated over time once you unlock the job gauge at level 52.
-Every 30 seconds, a Healing Lily is automatically added to your job gauge, capping out at 3 stacks.
+Every 30 seconds, a Healing Lily is automatically added to your job gauge, capping out at three stacks.
 Note that Healing Lily only charges while you are in combat, and the gauge is paused outside of combat.
 This distinction is mostly relevant in dungeon content, as the majority of raids and trials will consider you to be in combat as soon as the boss is pulled until the instance is completed.

 Healing Lilies allow you the use of Afflatus Solace (Lv.
 52) and Afflatus Rapture (Lv.
 76), healing spells that each consume one Healing Lily upon use.
 These spells will be expanded upon in the healing section, but they share the following characteristics: